Denegal/Opslog/docs/Usage.rst

 The management arguments are::

-  --export FILENAME     Export the current log
-  --merge File1 File2   Merge multiple log files together into one
+  --export FILE     Export the current log --export-json FILE    Export the current log in json format --merge File1 File2   Merge multiple log files together into one

 Note: The files can be given in absolute or relative path.
 If no path is specified